Posts

 Image

-We just received news the owners have cut their trip short and will be back on the 18th of March rather than the 15th of April as scheduled.
-That news is really good from our perspective and we are definitely ready to move on.
-In fact, we both feel a bit lighter and excited about the next part of the adventure We have made the most of the time here, mainly doing various forms of self-development and we were in a comfortable routine, however, it is what it is.
-One of the advantages of our position is how flexible we can be when plans change from under us.
-Max got onto the pet-sitting site pretty much immediately after hearing the news and got us some brilliant sits in the south and west of the UK, which will include one in Llanberis in the northwest of Wales.
-That will take us to some amazing parts including Snowdonia.
-In a few days we head west to the Shrewsbury Forest area and start heading to our next sit in Monmouth.
-The map shows where we will be sitting from next week through to m...
+We just received news the owners have cut their trip short and will be back on the 18th of March rather than the 15th of April, as scheduled.
+While not particularly convenient it's nonetheless fortuitous as we're ready to move on.
+In fact, we both feel a bit lighter and excited about the next part of the adventure.
+Our time was well spent here, but Mr Puddykins will have a changing of the guard.
+Flexibility is key when plans change and Max got straight onto Trusted Housesitters and secured some brilliant sits in the south and west of the UK, which includes Llanberis in the northwest of Wales, which will take in Snowdonia.
+We'll head west to Shrewsbury Forest and make our way to Monmouth.
+The map shows where we will be from next week through to mid-July 2024.
+Part of my self-development was learning video/animation/fx software packages and as an exercise, I've put together a 3-minute clip of our pet sits to date with aptly chosen music.

 89. Bagworth and Surrounding Villages - Part 2